xyproto/geminiclient/README.md

 * Supports multi-modal prompts (prompts where you can add text, images or data to the prompt).
 * Supports tool / function calling where you can supply custom Go functions to the Gemini client, and Gemini can call the functions as needed.

+## Work in progress

+* This package is a work in progress!
+* One currently known issue is that when adding more than 1 tool/function, it appears to not work.
+See also the `multicall` branch.

 ## Example use

 1. Run `gcloud auth application-default login`, if needed.